As an Amazon Associate we earn from qualifying purchases.

 It happens to all of us – over time, the battery in our skateboard loses its ability to hold power, leading to poor performance and shorter battery life.
 But there are plenty of steps you can take to ensure your skateboard battery retains its maximum lifespan!

 It is essential to observe the weight limit that has been defined for an e-skateboard.
 Going over this limit can put a lot of extra strain on the batteries and cause them to drain faster.
-That’s why it is essential that you comply with these guidelines and avoid loading the deck beyond what is specified.
+That’s why you must comply with these guidelines and avoid loading the deck beyond what is specified.

 If you are someone who needs a skateboard with a higher weight limit, then make sure to check out other boards that have that capability.
 Don’t put yourself in a situation where you are not able to satisfy the product package’s weight restrictions.
 Following this advice will help ensure that your skateboarding experience is as safe AND enjoyable as possible!